vorpalnet/blade/services/analytics/README.md

 `sql/MSSQL-database-schema.sql` — maintained side by side and kept in step by `SchemaAgreementTest`, which also checks each against the entities.
-That test exists because a mismatch between two of them once meant the Oracle write path had never worked at all.
+That test exists because a mismatch between two of them once meant the Oracle write path had never worked at all. `install.sh` creates the data source for you (the "Analytics database" page + "Create the analytics data source" row, or headless `./install.sh <env> datasource`);
 WLST helpers for provisioning MySQL, Oracle ADB, SQL Server, and the schema live in `notes/`. (`notes/design.md` is historical JPA/JMS working notes from the pre-CloudEvents design — read `package-info.java` for the current architecture.)